 Postpolypectomy bleeding is the most common complication of colonic polypectomy , occurring in 0.3 to 6.1 percent of polypectomies in various reports [2-7].
 Bleeding can occur immediately following polypectomy or be delayed from hours to up to 29 days [2,5,6].
 The severity of bleeding ranges from arterial pumping to minor oozing.
-The risk is related to the type and size of the polyp, the technique of polypectomy, and the coagulation status of the patient [3-5,8-11].
+The risk is related to the type and size of the polyp, the location of the polyp, the technique of polypectomy, and the coagulation status of the patient [3-5,8-11].
 Bleeding can be controlled endoscopically in the majority of patients.
 Thus, those who perform polypectomy should also have the ability to perform hemostasis and should have the necessary tools available.

 This topic will review bleeding after colonic polypectomy, including measures to decrease the risk of bleeding and the management of bleeding.
 Other issues related to colonoscopy and polypectomy are discussed separately.
 (See "Overview of colonoscopy in adults" and "Endoscopic removal of large colon polyps".)

 Immediate bleeding has been observed in approximately 1.5 percent of polypectomies [2,12].
 The risk is increased when blended current (rather than pure coagulation current) is used and when the snare is pulled through larger polyps without the use of cautery ("cheese wiring") (although bleeding is not a problem with small polyps [ie, less than 1 cm] removed in this manner ).
 Bleeding is also more likely with large polyps (particularly if the patient is anticoagulated), polyps with a thick stalk, and polyps that are sessile .